Measures of Success: React Less, Lead Better, Improve More

-This is a new book I am writing based on the “Better Metrics” workshops that I have been doing this year.
-These are methods I've been learning, using, and teaching for 20 years.
+This is my new book based on the “Better Metrics” workshops that I have been doing in recent years.
+These are methods I've been learning, using, and teaching for over 20 years.
 I've blogged a lot on this topic, as well, over the years.
-I also presented on the topic at Lean Startup Week.
+I also presented about this at Lean Startup Week in 2017.

 This project is still an “in-progress book” and has been released through LeanPub.
 If you buy the book now, you get early access to the first chapters and new content and revisions will be made available to you at no additional charge.